oss-fund/monetization-platforms/posts/faiross.md

 - "Actively fundraising for open source project dependencies and company funding".
 - "Strengthening community connections and partnerships to build the Groundwater program".

+### Monetization
+Fundraise equity/funding from organizations using open source to support their project dependencies in exchange for a 'fair-trade' trademark for open source.
+Charter membership dues for involvement in core company activities.